-- Club 900 sponsored by the Sherman Multi-Cultural Arts School.
+Club 900 hosted by the Sherman Multi-Cultural Arts School.
 The school provides bi-monthly after-school programs featuring STEM.
-The club has 3 sixth, 22 seventh, and 4 eighth grade students. - Club 920- sponsored by Lincoln Center Middle School of the Arts.
+The club has 3 sixth, 22 seventh, and 4 eighth grade students.

+Club 920- hosted by Lincoln Center Middle School of the Arts.
 A variety of bi- monthly programs are offered from the Stem Initiative to Law Enforcement to Fire/Ems.
 Professionals conduct both in-school and after -school activities.
 One of companies providing program support is the Rockwell Corporation.
-The program receives a \$150.00 donation to fund the registration fees and the Councils pays for the balance.
-Currently, the Club has 3 seventh and 22 eighth graders involved in the program.
+The program receives a \$150.00 donation to fund the registration fees and the councils pays for the balance.
+Currently, the club has 3 seventh and 22 eighth graders involved in the program.

-- Club 2500- sponsored by the Harborside Academy. - A variety of careers are featured bi-monthly, the club has 13 sixth, 25 seventh, and 24 eighth graders participating in the program.
+Club 2500- hosted by the Harborside Academy.
+A variety of careers are featured bi-monthly, the club has 13 sixth, 25 seventh, and 24 eighth graders participating in the program.

-Greater New York Council, New York, NY- 11 Clubs & 114 Youth:

-Contact: Will Montanaro (212) 242-1100/wmontanaro@bsamail.org
+Greater New York Council, New York, NY- 11 Clubs & 114 Youth Contact: Will Montanaro | (212) 242-1100 | wmontanaro@bsamail.org

-All eleven Clubs are sponsored by the New York City Police Department.
+All eleven clubs are hosted by the New York City Police Department.
 The program focus is the law Enforcement career field.
-A highlight is the mentoring efforts by the local Law Enforcement Explorers for the Club youth members.
+A highlight is the mentoring efforts by the local Law Enforcement Explorers for the club youth members.
 The programs take place after school twice a month and they have 33 sixth, 43 seventh, and 38 eighth graders.

-Old Colony Council, Canton Massachusetts- 2 Clubs & 226 Youth:

-Contact: Rick Poirier (781) 828-8360/rpoirier@bsamail.org
+Old Colony Council, Canton Massachusetts- 2 Clubs & 226 Youth Contact: Rick Poirier | (781)828-8360 | rpoirier@bsamail.org

-Clubs 1906 & 1907-sponsored by Hanover Middle School.
-The featured program is the STEM initiative with both inschool and after- school hands-on activities.
+Clubs 1906 & 1907-hosted by Hanover Middle School.
+The featured program is the STEM initiative with both in- school and after-school hands-on activities.
 Hanover Middle School has offered the programs for over 25 years.
-They feel the Middle School Explorer Club is a perfect fit for their career exploration emphasis.
+They feel the Exploring club is a perfect fit for their career exploration emphasis.
 The other program features are day camps during the school year and one week at camp in the summer.
 Several companies and organizations including Ocean Spray, Clean Harbor, NSTAR, and AD Makepeace support the programs.
 The activities are provided to 228 sixth grade students.

-South Florida Council, Miami Lakes, Florida-8 Clubs & 373 Youth:

-Contact: Diane Hickman (305) 364-0020/ diane.hickman@lflmail.org
+South Florida Council, Miami Lakes, Florida-8 Clubs & 373 Youth Contact: Diane Hickman | (305) 364-0020 | diane.hickman@lflmail.org

-• Clubs 5002- sponsored by the Edison Park K-8 Center.
+Clubs 5002 - hosted by the Edison Park K-8 Center.
 A variety of career fields are provided weekly for the inner-city middle school students.
 The after-school activities utilize the Career Exploration Booklets and professional speakers from local businesses.
 Quarterly programs are offered at camp, as well as local field trips to city agencies.
-The Students involved are: 23 sixth, 9 seventh and 4 eighth graders and the program is funded by a special grant from the Council.
+The students involved are: 23 sixth, 9 seventh and 4 eighth graders and the program is funded by a special grant from the council.

-Clubs 5001 and 5003- sponsored by the Carrie Meek/Westview K-8 Centers and the Carrie Meeks K-8 Center for Boys.
+Clubs 5001 and 5003- hosted by the Carrie Meek/Westview K-8 Centers and the Carrie Meeks K-8 Center for Boys.
 The programs meet once a week during school and the teachers coordinate the lessons plans.
-They utilize the Career Exploration Booklet and have professional speakers present on a monthly basis.
+They utilize the Career Exploration Curriculum Book and have professional speakers present monthly.
 Also, field trips are provided and a special grant from the Council funds the programs.
 The youth participation consists of: 31 sixth, 55 seventh and 18 eighth grade students.

-• Club 5004- sponsored by the Oak Grove Elementary School.
+Club 5004- hosted by the Oak Grove Elementary School.
 The monthly programs are a combination of lesson plans, Career Exploration Booklet activities, and professional speaker presentations.
-Three field trips to the local city agencies camp are offered and a special grant from the Council funds the programs.
+Three field trips to the local city agencies camp are offered and a special grant from the council funds the programs.
 The students are: 46 Sixth, 17 seventh and 1 eighth graders.